-The Council's medium term financial plan was approved in February 2024.
-This indicates significant deficits in later years from 2026/27 resulting from inflationary pressures, demand, demographic and service changes.
+The Council's medium term financial plan was approved in February 2025.
+This indicates deficits in later years from 2027/28 resulting from inflationary pressures, demand, demographic and service changes.
 As noted above, there is also considerable uncertainty regarding the future nature and level of government funding for local authorities and the risk of changes to the business rates retention formula that could see significant sums of retained business rates lost to our district.

 With the regard to the impact on capital, the Council has a modest, whilst ambitious programme and there were significant underspends due to delays in key schemes as costs increased due to the inflated costs of goods and services resulting from the difficult financial environment the Council operates in.
-The Council's Asset Management Plan, approved in February, reinforced the principles brought in for the 2024/25 budget setting process regarding a comprehensive review of the authority's assets.
+The Council's Asset Management Plan, approved in February, reinforced the principles brought in for the 2025/26 budget setting process regarding a comprehensive review of the authority's assets.
 Whilst useable revenue reserves remain relatively low when compared to others, this has been the case historically.
-Our capital health remains good and improving with low levels of gearing and no new borrowing in the 2023/24 financial year.
+Revenue underspends in both the General Fund and Housing Revenue Account in 2024/25 has resulted in increased levels of useable reserves, strengthening the Council's financial resilience.
+Our capital health remains good and improving with low levels of gearing and no new borrowing in the 2024/25 financial year.